F5 Service Proxy for Kubernetes (SPK) - v1.8.0

 - Follow the Upgrading DNS46 entries section of the F5SPKEgress CR guide to upgrade any entries created in versions 1.4.9 and earlier.

-- Uninstall the previous version SPK CWC, and follow the Install the CWC procedure in the SPK CWC guide to upgrade the CWC Pod.
+- Uninstall the previous version SPK CWC, and for 1.7.0 and later installations RabbitMQ, and follow the Install RabbitMQ and Install CWC procedures in the SPK CWC guide to upgrade the Pods.
 Upgrades have not yet been tested using Helm Upgrade.

 - The dSSM Databases can be upgraded at anytime using the Upgrading dSSM guide.